Workplace Safety and Returning to Work: Guidance for COVID-19

 Your staff depends on the definitive measures you've put in place that can maintain workplace safety.
 Although you need to develop a safety plan that is appropriate and specific to your business environment and industry, screening employees for COVID-19 symptoms is one of the most important and fundamental protocols an employer can take to proactively protect staff members.
 Ask employees to self-monitor themselves and consider requiring any employee to stay home if they demonstrate any symptoms of COVID-19 - primarily a cough, fever, lethargy, muscle or body aches, and/or difficulty breathing, among others.

 The CDC recommends proactively identifying how an employee could be exposed to COVID-19 while at work.
 Daily employee health screenings can reduce this exposure.
 Screenings can be implemented in the form of a daily questionnaire or temperature readings.
-In addition to screening employees, an employer can provide COVID-19 antigen testing, which identify those employees who have already been exposed to the virus.
+In addition to screening employees, an employer can provide COVID-19 antigen testing, which identifies those employees who have already been exposed to the virus.
 The CDC temperature guidelines recommend that for critical infrastructure environments (e.g. a health care setting), a COVID-19 temperature screening should be conducted before an employee enters the building.
 Make sure you have the proper materials to conduct temperature screenings.
 To limit employees' exposure to the public, you may want to consider setting up a ride sharing initiative or carpooling program for those who typically rely on public transportation.
 Finally, familiarize yourself and adhere to any state or local requirements pertaining to data privacy and confidentiality issues around testing and screening.

 If an employee contracts COVID--19, make sure they are separated from staff immediately and take prompt action.
 Doing so can help employees identify when they may not be well and help get them on track for receiving proper medical treatment and advice.
 You will also want to notify your insurance carrier to protect your employer liability.